shawnbrown/datatest/docs/index.rst

 validity, and allowing for discrepancies when appropriate.

-Data tests can provide much-needed structure to guide the workflow of data processing, itself. :ref:`Test-driven data processing <test-driven-data_processing>` can automate existing check-lists, help train new team members, and quickly re-acclimate users who have been away from a project for some time.
+Data tests can provide much-needed structure to guide the workflow of data processing, itself. :ref:`Test-driven data processing
+<test-driven-data-processing>` can automate existing check-lists,
+measure progress, help train new team members, and quickly re-acclimate users who have been away from a project for some time.

 (If you're already familiar with the package, you might want to skip to the :ref:`list of assert methods <assert-methods>`.)